Senior Research Associate

 University of East Anglia - School of Biological Sciences

 |Contract Type:||Contract / Temporary|

-The full time post is funded by the BBSRC and is available from 4 January 2017 for a fixed term period until 31 March 2019.
+The full time post is available from 1 March 2017 for a fixed term period of 3 years or until 23 December 2019.

 The University is a Bronze Athena Swan Award holder, currently working towards Silver